BerkayPolat-lab/Scene-Traffic-Deep-Learning-Classification-Model/readme.md

-# Multi-Output & Multi-Label Classification Model - README (Markdown)
+# Multi-Output & Multi-Label Classification Model
 ## Overview

 This repository implements a **multi-output, multi-label image classification model** for road scene and traffic analysis.
 The project leverages: